ppy/osu-wiki/wiki/Tournaments/oPHN/2023_taiko/en.md

 ### Schedule guidelines

 1. Schedules in this tournament are defaulted to UTC+8 (Philippine Standard Time).
 2. Each stage will be held on a single weekend.
-It is possible to reschedule on a Friday or Monday.
+It is possible to reschedule to a Friday or Monday.
 3. Reschedules will only be considered if both players agree to a time.
 The hosts must be informed about the reschedule before the end of Thursday.
 Do not ask for a reschedule unless it is absolutely needed.
 The hosts have the right to decline a reschedule request with valid reason.
 4. Starting at the Semifinals stage, players may be given some leeway with rescheduling in case of emergency or unavailability.
 It is advisable to inform the staff team as soon as possible.